PHYS3888/Tutorial_BuildingLearningMachines/README.md

 w = trainHopfieldWeights(memoryMatrix);
 ```

-Have a look at the weights you've just trained, as `PlotWeightMatrix(w)`.
+Run this function and then take a look at the weights you've just trained, by printing them to the command window, and visualizing them using `PlotWeightMatrix(w)`.
+Pretty, right? :heart_eyes:

 ### Inspecting network weights

 Our Hebbian rule is supposed to 'wire together' neurons that 'fire together' (i.e., pixels that tend to be on together or off together across the memories should now be connected by strong weights).
 Let's check whether this actually happened.

-Take another look at the memories we're trying to store, displayed as a 5x5 grid:
+Take another look at the memories we're trying to store, displayed as a 5 x 5 grid:

 ```matlab
 f = figure('color','w');
 theMemories = {'P','H','Y','S','checker'};